 Specific Points of Emphasis

-- Content – including defining objectives, using context, understanding the audience’s mindset, crafting messages, asking for specific action and handling Q&A with the audience.
+- Content focuses on defining objectives, using context, understanding the audience’s mindset, crafting messages, asking for specific action and handling Q&A with the audience.

-- Delivery – including choosing visual aids, managing hand-outs, using PowerPoint most effectively, using colour and images, and rehearsing the presentation.
+- Delivery focuses on choosing visual aids, managing hand-outs, using PowerPoint most effectively, using colour and images, and rehearsing the presentation.

-- Technique – including using the body, eye contact, voice, and gestures to convey personality and passion – as well using notes, presenting by conference calls, and managing nervousness and fear.
+- Technique focuses on how to use the body, eye contact, voice, and gestures to convey personality and passion – as well using notes, presenting by conference calls, and managing nervousness and fear.

 Workshop Requirements and Details

 This workshop is always adapted to suit the participant’s organization, culture, industry or business environment.
 All participants select one presentation they have recently used – or plan to present in the near future – as the example for all of the workshop’s exercises.
 Depending upon the time availability and the organisation’s needs, the presentations should be sent in advance for the facilitator to evaluate and make specific comments to improve the document’s effectiveness.